makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 ![][10]

-Now I’m even more confused:
+This feels a bit overwhelming, and now I’m even more confused:

-- I still don’t know why I’m looking at an “X”
+- I still don’t know why I’m looking at an “X”.
+Should I email support about that?
 - Apparently this is the wallet I’ll use to send “micropayments” through “Twitter and third-party apps”.
 What if I want to send payments that are not “micro”?
 And what’s a “third party app”?
 - There’s no contextual help information around the concepts of “Who can access this wallet?”
 What does it even mean to “invite someone to my wallet”?
 Why should anyone other than me have access?

-At this point I’m thinking, “OK, I was just looking for a place to store my bitcoins, but this thing looks WAAAY to complicated for my needs.”
+At this point I’m thinking, “OK, I was just looking for a place to store my bitcoins, but this thing looks *waaaaaay* too complicated for my needs.”

-Let’s click on the “vault”:
+Let’s try the “vault”:

 ![][11]